How to Install Jellyfin Media Server on Linux Mint

 sudo systemctl restart apache2

-Nginx can be a reverse proxy to enable remote access to your Jellyfin media server.
+Nginx can also serve as a reverse proxy to enable remote access to your Jellyfin media server.
 Nginx is a lightweight and high-performance web server commonly used for this purpose.

 sudo systemctl start nginx